 In addition to compensation that you may receive for personal injuries you suffered in a dog bite attack, the dog owner is likely to face sanctions including a fine or a prison sentence, and the dog may well be put down.
 These are criminal matters and will be dealt with by the criminal justice system, separately to any claim for compensation you are bringing, unless the matter ends up under the Criminal Injuries Compensation Scheme if the dog owner isn’t insured.

 Although it would be better not to be bitten by a dog, be assured that if the worst happens, you should be able to claim compensation for your injuries and for associated losses.
 We’re here to help you, and to advise you of the best course of action to take if you’ve been bitten by a dog – postie or not!

 Call me – Georgina Parkin – or one of my brilliant personal injury solicitors if you have been bitten by a dog and require expert legal advice.
 All our initial consultations are free and there is no-obligation to instruct us.
 Hopefully we can offer you a No Win, No Fee agreement to pursue your compensation claim.

-For more information on personal injury claims, read our “what can I claim for in my personal injury claim” blog post.
+For more information on personal injury claims, read our blog post on what you can claim for in a personal injury claim.

 From one of the UK’s most read legal blogs.